EspejoLuis/quantlib-multilang/docs/devlogs/devlog_09_25.md

 - Remove some partialOrd where not needed.
 - ❓ Thinking about having `enum month` in a proper `month.rs`
 - What about using Size (usize) instead of MonthIndex or WeekDayIndex
+- Are there test to check if comparisons taken into account for normalization or not like in C#? (search for `NORMALIZED` )